sabrinachowdhuryoshin/Python-Automation-with-ChatGPT/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the Unlicense.
+See the [LICENSE file](https://unlicense.org/) for details.

 ## Contributing